December 3rd, 1991

 Here's what went down.

-The Undertaker promises to bury Hulkamania
+The Undertaker promises to Bury Hulkamania

 The Undertaker defeated Hulk Hogan for the World Wrestling Federation title after Ric Flair came down to ringside and stuck his nose in.
-WWF President, Jack Tunney was very unhappy about this and ordered a rematch for This Tuesday in Texas.

 Prior to tonight's show kicking off proper, we get a recap of the promo The Undertaker cut at the end of Survivor Series 1991 in which he claims that, having killed Hulkamania at Survivor Series, he will proceed to bury Hulkamania this Tuesday in Texas.

-At one point in the promo, The Dead Man urged Mean Gene Okerlund to look inside a nearby coffin.
-Gene did so, only to reveal that the coffin actually contained a fully-working video camera which just so happened to be filming.
-What, did Quentin Tarantino direct this or something?
+Gene did so, only to reveal that the coffin actually contained a fully working video camera which just so happened to be filming.

 Intercontinental Championship Match: